 There was a focus on continuous learning and improvement at all levels within the practice.
-The practice team was forward thinking and part of local pilot schemes to improve outcomes for patients in the area.
+The practice team was forward thinking and part of local pilot schemes to improve outcomes for patients in the area, for example to develop the clinical pharmacist role within primary care.
+The practice had also been selected by the CCG to take part in Productive General Practice (PGP).
+PGP has been developed by the NHS Institute for Innovation and Improvement and is an organisation-wide change programme, which supports general practices in promoting internal efficiencies, while maintaining quality of care.